• Menu

 Filed Under: Kids in the Kitchen, Kitchen Survival, Kitchen Tools Tagged With: Cooking, Dinner, family dinner, Kids, Kitchen Tools

 Which Instant Pot is Right For My Family?
-(Updated with Max)
+(Updated with RIO)

 November 27, 2017 by // by Holly 44 Comments

-People are just now starting to hear about the benefits of pressure-cooking as a way to cook delicious and healthy meals without having to stand over a stove.
+People continue to discover the benefits of pressure-cooking as a way to cook delicious and healthy meals without having to stand over a stove.
 You’ve probably heard from more than one friend about how much they love their “Instapot.”

-But the truth is, the Instant Pot has been around a few years, and pressure cooking for ages.
+The Instant Pot has been around since 2010, and pressure cooking for ages.
 But this ain’t your grandma’s pressure cooker!
-The Instant Pot is a safe, easy cooking method, and the company is constantly refining and improving the technology and releasing new models.
+The Instant Pot is a safe, easy cooking method.
+While the company went through ownership changes in recent years, they remain committed to refining and improving the technology and releasing new models.

 But that’s creating confusion for new customers shopping for an Instant Pot, and probably why you’re here to read this article!